Procurement at Home Office

 All our contracts are awarded by competition between potential suppliers, unless there are compelling reasons why competition cannot be used.

-Where required, contracts in the relevant categories are advertised on the Official Journal of the European Union’s TED (tenders electronic daily) website in line with our obligation under the EU Procurement Directives.
-In some cases we also issue Prior Information Notices (PINs), which describe contracts that will be formally advertised in the near future.
+Where required, contracts in the relevant categories are advertised on the Official Journal of the European Union’s TED (tenders electronic daily) website in line with our obligation under the EU procurement directives.
+In some cases we also issue prior information notices that describe contracts that will be formally advertised in the near future.

 How to become a supplier